What is the Real Rate of Return?

 Real Rate of Return Formula

-By considering the inflation rate, we can calculate the real rate of return.
-Here’s the formula –
+By considering the inflation rate, we can calculate it as follows

 Ms. Soul has kept $100,000 in a bank.
-The bank promises to pay 6% rate of return at the end of the year.
+The bank promises to pay a 6% rate of return at the end of the year.
 The inflation rate is 3% during the year.
 What would be the real rate of return?

-- Real Rate of Return = (1 + Nominal Rate) / (1 + Inflation Rate) – 1
+- Real Rate of Return Formula = (1 + Nominal Rate) / (1 + Inflation Rate) – 1

-- Or, Real Rate of Return = (1 + 0.06) / (1 + 0.03) – 1
+- = (1 + 0.06) / (1 + 0.03) – 1

-- Or, Real Rate of Return = 1.06 / 1.03 – 1
+- = 1.06 / 1.03 – 1

-- Or, Real Rate of Return = 0.0291 = 2.91%.
+- = 0.0291 = 2.91%.

-In this formula, we’re first considering the nominal rate and then we will consider the inflation rate.
+In this formula, we’re first considering the nominal rate, and then we will consider the inflation rate.

 As you already know – the rate of return on the investment or the bank offers is the nominal rate of return.
-However, to find out the inflation rate, we need to use the consumer price index.
-Alternatively, the businesses can use different consumer price index to calculate the inflation or they can only take the goods and services into account that are related to their business.
+However, to find out the inflation rate, we need to use the consumer price indexConsumer Price IndexThe Consumer Price Index (CPI) is a measure of the average price of a basket of regularly used consumer commodities compared to a base year.
+The CPI for the base year is 100, and this is the benchmark point..
+Alternatively, businesses can use a different consumer price index to calculate the inflation, or they can only take the goods and services into account that are related to their business.

 Here’s the formula by using which we can find out the inflation rate –

-Here, CPI x means initial consumer index.
+Here, CPI x means the initial consumer index.

 If you have invested a good amount, it’s always prudent to use the real rate of return to see how much you’re actually earning on the investment.